 - Is it normal to be extremely hungry on your period?

-- Why do I eat so much on my period?
+- Why am I so hungry on my period

 - How can I stop being so hungry on my period?